antoniosjefferson/cloud-journey/README.md

 - **May 5, 2025**: Completed Module 2 of the AWS course.
 Created personal flashcards in Anki to master core concepts.
 Confident this will pay off.

+- **May 12, 2025**: Busy life week, but I completed Module 3 of the course in one day (today) to catch up after a slow week.
+Anki cards are in and studying them has started.
+Going to pick up the pace this week to stay on track to finish the AWS Cloud Practitioner Essentials course by mid June.

 ---

 ## AWS Cloud Anki Cards